kutaslab/fitgrid/docs/source/why_fitgrid.rst

 regression ERPs
 ===============

-In 2015 Smith and Kutas published a seminal paper ([SmiKut15a]_) noting that that the average of a set of values, :math:`y`, is identical to the estimated constant, :math:`\hat{\beta}_{0}` for the linear model
+In 2015 Smith and Kutas published a seminal paper ([SmiKut15]_) noting that the average of a set of values, :math:`y`, is identical to the estimated constant, :math:`\hat{\beta}_{0}` for the linear model

 .. math::